taskflow/taskflow/README.md

 and heterogeneous computing.
 If you are using Taskflow, please cite the following paper we publised at 2021 IEEE TPDS:

-+ Tsung-Wei Huang, Dian-Lun Lin, Chun-Xun Lin, and Yibo Lin, &quot;[Taskflow: A Lightweight Parallel and Heterogeneous Task Graph Computing System](https://tsung-wei-huang.github.io/papers/tpds21-taskflow.pdf),&quot; <i>IEEE Transactions on Parallel and Distributed Systems (TPDS)</i>, accepted, 2021
++ Tsung-Wei Huang, Dian-Lun Lin, Chun-Xun Lin, and Yibo Lin, &quot;[Taskflow: A Lightweight Parallel and Heterogeneous Task Graph Computing System](https://tsung-wei-huang.github.io/papers/tpds21-taskflow.pdf),&quot; <i>IEEE Transactions on Parallel and Distributed Systems (TPDS)</i>, vol. 33, no. 6, pp. 1303-1320, June 2022

 More importantly, we appreciate all Taskflow [contributors][contributors] and the following organizations for sponsoring the Taskflow project!